raspberrypilearning/quest-seeker/en/step_3.md

     }
 --- /code ---

-Assign GameObjects to variables in Unity editor.
+Assign GameObjects to variables in the Unity Editor.

 --- /collapse ---